OpCheck/PerformanceMarkers.NET/README.md

 ## Development & Testing Configuration

-The recommended configuration for non-production-like environments is this:
+The recommended configuration for development and testing environments is this:

 	<MarkerConfig>
 		<MarkerType>Enabled</MarkerType>
 		<MarkerFailureMode>HighlyVisible</MarkerFailureMode>
 		<MarkerReportFactoryType>PlainText</MarkerReportFactoryType>
 	</MarkerConfig>

+A development and testing environment is an environment where performance reporting is accepted since the purpose of these environment is to measure application quality.

 ## Production Configuration